 Females tend to be only slightly smaller, ranging between 21½ to 23½ inches with a weight between 55 and 70 pounds.
-Even though female Labs are more demure, even at max size, can be quite the handful when excited enough.
+Even though female Labs are more demure, they can be quite the handful when excited enough, even at max size.

 Even though females can be smaller, it isn’t very significant in the scheme of things.
 With the differences in height being around an inch and a weight variation of 10 pounds, it’s not too much of a stretch.